 Rooms should also have a TV if you need some background noise or can’t sleep between everything going on.

-Before giving birth, I didn’t realize how much hospitals actually provide and actually give away for baby care.
+Before giving birth, I didn’t realize how much hospitals actually provide for baby care.
 Hospitals cover pretty much everything!

 Your child will be diapered, clothed and swaddled at all times without you needing to bring or provide any of these things.
 They can also provide baby formula if needed- just make sure to check the expiration.

 Bassinets come packed with diapering needs and clothing for your stay and extra for you to keep.
-Nurses will even teach you how to change a diaper and try to help you nurse your child.
+Nurses may even teach you how to change a diaper and try to help you nurse your child.
+So take advantage of that service while you can.

-Even if your child ends up in the NICU, they will provide absolutely everything.
-They may even let you take some extra onesies and blankets home and they will definitely send you home with diapers, wipes, and formula if your baby needs it.
+Even if your child ends up in the NICU, they will provide absolutely everything!
+Nurses may even let you take some extra onesies and blankets home and they will definitely send you home with diapers, wipes, and formula if your baby needs it.

 What you really need to pack are things for yourself.